WEX Fleet Cards Review: Are They Right for Your Fleet?

 If you’re sold on getting a WEX-branded fuel card, you have the Fleet Card and FlexCard to choose from.

 Affording you advanced control and analytics, as well as a variety of discounts on the EDGE Savings Network, the Fleet Card is our favorite.
-If some (or all) of your vehicles are trucks, and your drivers tend to make use of truck stops, you may as well upgrade to the Fleet Cross Roads Card, which comes with the same benefits but it can also be used at a variety of truck stops.
+For grey fleet drivers using their own cars, this card is hugely beneficial thanks to its extra discounts on hotel stays and vehicle maintenance.
+If some (or all) of your vehicles are trucks, and your drivers tend to make use of truck stops, you may as well upgrade to the Fleet Cross Roads Card, which comes with the same benefits but can also be used at a variety of truck stops.

 However, if you’re eager to save money, the simpler FlexCard is also a solid option.
 There are zero annual fees, no setup charge, or card fees to pay.
 Another plus is the ability to carry a balance to ease your cash flow.
 It is worth noting that rebates larger than 3 cents can be found with other providers, so if rebates are the key USP for you, you shouldn’t end your search here.